Whitestone REIT (WSR)'s Financial Results Comparing With Cedar Realty Trust Inc. (NYSE:CDR) | New Business Observer

 |-11.46%

-For the past year Whitestone REIT has 4% stronger performance while Cedar Realty Trust Inc. has -11.46% weaker performance.
+For the past year Whitestone REIT had bullish trend while Cedar Realty Trust Inc. had bearish trend.

 Summary

-Whitestone REIT beats on 10 of the 11 factors Cedar Realty Trust Inc.
+On 10 of the 11 factors Whitestone REIT beats Cedar Realty Trust Inc.

 Whitestone REIT is an equity real estate investment trust.
 The firm invests in the real estate markets of the United States.
 It is engaged in owning and operating commercial properties in culturally diverse markets in major metropolitan areas.
 The firm was formerly known as Hartman Commercial Properties REIT.
 Whitestone REIT was founded on 1998 and is based in Houston, Texas.